Catskill Mountaineer

 OVERVIEW

-Distance: 7.32 miles round trip from DEC parking lot to Hurricane Ledge to Kaaterskill High Peak and back.
+Distance: 7.82 miles round trip from Platte Clove to Kaaterskill High Peak.

-Notes: Taking the South access is harder, and 1/4 mile longer then taking the north access
+Notes: The South Access Route is harder, and 1/4 mile longer then the north access

 Time: Average 5 hours round trip